Selecting the Perfect Quartz Countertop for Your Kitchen

 Quartz Countertops

 With a wide array of colors and designs, Cambria quartz surfaces are a popular choice for homeowners and designers.
-Cambria’s natural beauty sets it apart, offering depth and clarity of color and intriguing movement unlike any other quartz.
+Cambria’s natural beauty sets it apart, offering depth and clarity of color, and intriguing movement unlike any other quartz.
 Because quartz is one of the hardest minerals on Earth, followed only by diamond, Cambria surfaces are durable.
-They are also scratch resistant, do not stain, and are virtually maintenance free.
+They are also scratch- and stain-resistant, and are virtually maintenance-free.
 They do not require any sealers or polishing agents and cleaning Cambria couldn’t be easier.
 All you need is warm water, a soft cotton cloth, and mild soap, if desired.
 To protect Cambria from heat, simply use a trivet as with other natural stones.
 Unlike granite or marble, Cambria is a nonabsorbent stone.
 As Kath explains, “If you spill some wine, it won’t stain, and it doesn’t harbor bacteria, so it’s a safe choice as well.”

 a modern kitchen with sleek black cabinets, wooden upper cabinets, a center double waterfall-edge island topped with white quartz countertops with two pendant lights overhead